 While money woes can throw a marriage for a loop, it is often symptomatic of a greater problem.
 We all experience stressors, yet we deal with them differently.
 Money can serve as a barometer for our relationship health as it is at the top of our hierarchy of needs.
 When we don’t have money we instinctively slip into survival mode.
 The better we can handle stress in our relationship and the stronger the relationship is at its core, the less damaging effect money can have on it.

 A relationship which is healthy and solid will not be easily toppled by even a big stressor while a marriage which is hanging by a thread will have trouble withstanding even the slightest tension.
 Fortifying your connection is the best way to enable you to deal with any stressor that comes your way.
-Even when money issues arise, you will be better able to communicate and work together to make productive steps towards resolving the matter without getting reactive and stuck in your defenses.
+Even when money issues arise, you will be better able to communicate and work together to make productive steps toward resolving the matter without getting reactive and stuck in your defenses.

 While financial stress can easily destroy a marriage, if you take responsibility for your finances, understand your unconscious relationship to money, work on strengthening your marriage, and work with a professional when you need to, you will be able to weather the storm and emerge with an even stronger relationship.

 Rabbi Slatkin is a licensed clinical professional counselor and a certified imago relationship therapist.
 He and his wife founded The Marriage Restoration Project, a global initiative to help keep couples together and happy.